marineotter/signedqr/README.md

 ## About

-This library stores RSA-signed text in a QR code.
+This library converts text signed by a key into a QR code.

 It implements the storing part `Encode` and the decoding part `Decode`.